reconhub/reconhub.github.io/_posts/2020-01-08-aminata-deployment.md

 ---
-title: "RECON first deployee via GOARN"
+title: "First RECON deployee via GOARN"
-subtitle: "More than a deployment"
+subtitle: "More than a deployment - by Aminata Ndiaye"
 author: "Aminata Ndiaye"
 ---